whitfin/vessel/README.md

 # Vessel
 [![Build Status](https://img.shields.io/travis/zackehh/vessel.svg?maxAge=900000)](https://travis-ci.org/zackehh/vessel) [![Coverage Status](https://img.shields.io/coveralls/zackehh/vessel.svg?maxAge=900000)](https://coveralls.io/github/zackehh/vessel) [![Hex.pm Version](https://img.shields.io/hexpm/v/vessel.svg?maxAge=900000)](https://hex.pm/packages/vessel) [![Documentation](https://img.shields.io/badge/docs-latest-blue.svg)](https://hexdocs.pm/vessel/)

-Vessel is a set of interfaces to make working with Hadoop Streaming much easier from inside Elixir.
+Vessel is a MapReduce framework for Elixir, with support for Hadoop Streaming.
 Rather than dealing with Hadoop protocols directly, Vessel masks them and makes it simple via a straightforward API.
 Vessel also includes tools to setup Hadoop projects easily, as well as Mix tasks to make compiling your artifacts easy.
-Although the aim is to build for Hadoop, you can also use Vessel in your own (non-Hadoop) projects.
+Although the aim is to build for Hadoop, you can also use Vessel in your own (non-Hadoop) projects, or as binary executables for use in command line environments.

 **Disclaimer:** *Vessel is currently in a pre-v1 state, meaning that the API may still change at any point.
 Although I will do my best to avoid this happening, please be aware that it may be forced to happen - so test thoroughly if you update your Vessel dependency.
 The v0.x versioning signifies that Vessel is not feature complete enough to be classified (in my opinion) as a v1.x, rather than it being an unstable or buggy codebase.*